HeiSD: Hybrid Speculative Decoding for Embodied Vision-Language-Action Models with Kinematic Awareness: Database Construction

 \subsection{Performance Analysis of the Retrieval System}

-As summarized in Tab.~\ref{tab:db_stats}, the final database contains 273,465 vectors—one for each timestep in the LIBERO training set—distributed across 40 task-specific collections.
-We construct it by encoding each observation into a 4352-dim vector and storing it with its payload in the corresponding collection, ensuring complete, non-redundant coverage.
+As summarized in Tab.~\ref{tab:db_stats}, the final database contains 273,465 vectors—one for each timestep in the LIBERO training set.
+We construct it by encoding each observation into a 4352-dim vector and storing it together with its payload, ensuring complete, non-redundant coverage.

 The actual disk usage is 6.5~GB, comprising 1.0~GB for vector storage and 5.5~GB for indexing overhead (HNSW graphs and metadata).
 We measure retrieval latency on a standard server: the average query time over 100 runs is \textbf{5.13~ms}, significantly faster than a single SD forward pass (13.93~ms).
 This confirms that our retrieval memory is both compact and efficient for real-time action drafting.